Your legal rights if you get fired from a federal job

 • The Right to Reinstatement.
 If you successfully appeal your employer’s removal action, your employer must reinstate you to your job along with back pay and benefits.

 Knowing that you have these rights is important.
-However, it is equally important to utilize your rights.
+However, it is equally important to utilize them as a federal employee.

 FEATURED CLIENT REVIEW

 “I was issued a proposed removal letter at the VA where I work as a nurse, and I didn’t know what to do.
-I was confused and disoriented.
 Pines Federal were ready to defend me to the end.
 This law firm is the best federal government firm out there.
 I will be spreading the news to my friends and coworkers…”

 – Victor